rianadon/Cosmos-Keyboard-PCBs/README.md

 <img src="lemon-wireless-uc/lemon-wireless-uc.png" align="left" width="120" height="145" />

-A work-in-progress NRF52840-based microcontroller with a USB port, battery connector & charger, on/off switch, a VIK connector, and FPC connectors for connecting keys.
+An NRF52840-based microcontroller with a USB port, battery connector & charger, on/off switch, a VIK connector, and FPC connectors for connecting keys. [[Main Website](https://ryanis.cool/cosmos/lemon/)] [[Buy](https://cosmos-store.ryanis.cool/collections/lemon)]

 Because it uses a shift register to drive columns, this board is capable of driving large keyboards even with external modules and lighting.
 See the [subfolder's README](./lemon-wireless-uc/README.md) for more information.